When Linguists ask a question about a Job, they open an Issue.

 Using the multi-select and Actions function, you can select Issues to mass-close.
 Select-all and Actions will allow you to or Export a CSV file of all Issue details.
 This report can be useful for finding common questions related to your content, or common revisions needed for your translations.

-If the red flag icon is visible under a Job name on the dashboard, this means that there are open Issues on that Job.
+If the red flag icon is visible under a Job name on the Jobs Dashboard, this means that there are open Issues on that Job.
 Click the red flag to quickly access and address the Issue.

 When you are in the Job, you will see the number of open Issues on the left-hand panel under Job Summary in the Job Details page.
 Click the number to quickly access and address the Issue.

 When you are in the String View, you will see if a string has an open Issue by the "Unresolved Issues" flag under the source sting.
 Click Unresolved Issues to quickly access and address the Issue.

 You can also access the Issue by clicking the 3 dots Actions > View String Details/Issues

-This will open the String Details dialog where you can manage all aspects of the Issue.
+This will open the String Details, where you can manage all aspects of the Issue.
 You can add comments, edit the issue description, add attachments, resolve, re-open, add watchers, and mark the issue as answered.

-Depending on how you open the string details dialog you may see only source strings or only translation issues for one particular language.
+Depending on how you open the string details, you may see only source strings or only translation issues for one particular language.
 If you don't see translation issues find the string or issue in that language, then open the string details dialog.

 Issue notifications are delivered by email.
 You can add comments, add attachments and resolve issues via email; except for watchers, who cannot close issues.
 Other aspects of the issue must be managed via the web dashboard.

 Reply to the email to add a comment to the issue.